x1337loser/Dependency-Confusion/README.md

 ## Mitigation:
 Scan your project dependency with [confused](https://github.com/visma-prodsec/confused) by [@visma-prodsec](https://github.com/visma-prodsec)

-(I have my own scanner just for npm, and I think [confused](https://github.com/visma-prodsec/confused) is really cool as they add a bunch of other package managers for scanning)
+(I have my scanner just for npm, and I think [confused](https://github.com/visma-prodsec/confused) is cool as they add a bunch of other package managers for scanning)
 ## Bounty Transparency:
 - $2000 from Shein (goes public)
 - $2000 from an outside bug bounty program (closed)